opencontainers/tob/proposals/distribution.md

 In the OCI, having a solid, common distribution specification with conformance testing will ensure long lasting security and interoperability throughout the container ecosystem.

+This proposal also provides the container ecosystem with a means to discuss and schedule extensions to the distribution specification.

 ## Proposal

 TL;DR; Move [`api.md`][api.md] to a new [distribution-spec project](https://github.com/opencontainers/distribution-spec).